allinbits/govgen-governance-dapp/README.md

 ## Bugs & Feedback

-Please use [Github Issues](https://github.com/allinbits/govgen-governance-dapp/issues) to inform us of any bugs or issues you encounter as well as to request features & improvements.
+Please use [Github Issues](https://github.com/allinbits/govgen-governance-dapp/issues) to inform us of any bugs or issues you encounter and to request features and improvements.

 Thank you.